zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/add-pages/add-pages.md

     ![](images/main_start_rename.png " ")

 2. In the Rename dialog box, replace `start` with `departments` in the **ID** field and click **Rename**.
 3. Click **main**.
-The page flow Diagram shows the renamed page along with the others.
+The page flow Diagram shows the now renamed page.

     ![](images/main_start_rename_mainflow.png " ")

-4. Double-click **main-departments** to go to that page again.
+4. Double-click the **main-departments** tile to go to that page again.
 5. Although you have changed its name, the main-departments page will continue to be the page where your application starts when you run it.
 To find out why, click **Source View** ![Source View icon](images/sourceview_icon.png) in the navigator.
 Under **webApps**, expand the **hrwebapp**, **flows**, and **main** nodes.
 Then click **main-flow.json** to open it.

     ![](images/mainflow_json.png " ")